top of page

 The Takeaway

-Soggy delivery pizza isn’t inevitable - it’s a byproduct of trapped moisture and direct contact with the box.
-Pizza screens offer a straightforward, physics-based solution by introducing airflow where it matters most.
+Soggy delivery pizza isn’t inevitable—it’s a byproduct of trapped moisture and direct contact with the box.
+Pizza protectors offer a straightforward, physics-based solution by introducing airflow where it matters most.

 They don’t replace boxes.
 They don’t complicate workflows.
 They simply give pizza room to breathe.